-- USB- Many interfaces use this, and it is especially good for on the road recording.
+- USB – Many interfaces use this.
+USB audio interface is especially good for on the road recording.

-- Firewire-Data transfer rate is more consistent as compared to USB.
+- Firewire – Data transfer rate is more consistent as compared to a USB audio interface.
 It is ideal for those recording many channels at once.

-- External- These power supplies power interfaces that don’t have the power inside to run using the main power.
+- External – This power supplies power interfaces that don’t have the power inside to run using the main power.

-- Phantom Power-This is an invisible power source and comes from the same cord the audio signal is transmitted from.
+- Phantom Power – Phantom power is an invisible power source and comes from the same cord the audio signal is transmitted from.

 Understanding Why Audio Interfaces Matter